-In the United States, 10 million people have osteoporosis (80% of those are women), and 34 million are at risk for developing the disease due to low bone density.
-Osteoporosis is a public health issue because the disease contributes to 1.5 million fractures (broken bones), including 350,000 hip fractures annually.
-The costs of medical care for these injures was an estimated $17 billion in 2005.
+In the United States, 10 million people have osteoporosis (80% of those are women), and 44 million are at risk for developing the disease due to low bone density.
+Osteoporosis is a public health issue in the U.S. because the disease contributes to two million fractures (broken bones), including 300,000 hip fractures, annually.
+The costs of medical care for these injures is an estimated $19 billion annually.
 These injuries can also result in permanent disability or an inability to return to work or perform daily activities.

 Osteoporosis may not cause any apparent symptoms.
-Patients may not know they have osteoporosis until they break (fracture) a bone.
+People may not know they have osteoporosis until they break (fracture) a bone.

 Vertebral (spinal) compression fractures are broken bones in the back that are due to weak bones caused by osteoporosis.
-The vertebrae (spinal bone) collapses as a result of even minor injuries related to falling, bending, twisting, or sneezing.
+The vertebrae (spinal bones) collapse as a result of even minor injuries related to falling, bending, twisting, or sneezing.
 As the bones of the spine lose their mineralization and strength, they can collapse, causing a hunched-over appearance, often referred to as a "dowager hump."

 Stress fractures occur in bones due to repetitive injuries, usually with minimal trauma.
-Patients with osteoporosis are more prone to stress fractures because of the weakness of their bones.
+People with osteoporosis are more prone to stress fractures because of the weakness of their bones.

 Fractures related to osteoporosis can result in significant pain and disability.
-Hip fractures are common among patients with osteoporosis.
-Twenty percent of hip fracture patients die within one year following their injury, and one-third will remain in a nursing home for at least a year.
+Hip fractures are common among people with osteoporosis.
+Approximately 24 percent of hip fracture patients over the age of 50 die within one year following their injury, and one-quarter will remain in a nursing home.